 Public Safety Center

-Nearly all the revenue associated with paying for the costs of this project are through borrowed funds over multiple years.
-Borrowed money is paid back through the debt service annually through an allocation from the tax levy.
-We have studied the tax impact of this project while reviewing the project's inclusion within our annual 5 Year Capital Improvement Program (CIP).
-The total amount of money needed to pay our debt each year is a portion of the overall levy needed to fund our operations.
-The Debt Service Fund has its own tax rate based on its share of the overall levy.
-Overall when you look at the next 5 years of our capital plans, the levy and the rate will climb accordingly based upon the schedules that are established.
-The current tax rate in 2021 needed to support Debt Service is $1.64 per thousand dollars of value and there after in 2022 the first increase hits at $2.09 /$1,000 followed by $2.37 per $1,000 (2023), $2.60 per $1,000 (2024), and $2.84 per $1,000 (2025) before leveling out and beginning to decline.
-The 5 year average on these increases from year to year is $0.27 per thousand of value.
-The homeowner with a median value home at $295,100 would expect to pay an additional $79 more per year for the duration of the current 5 year plan.
-At the very least even without the Public Safety Center, the projection to pay debt service to support capital needs over that same time period is an average annual increase on the debt service tax levy rate of $0.10 per thousand dollars of value which would equate to roughly $30 more per year for the duration of the current 5 year plan.
-The inclusion of the Public Safety Center within the CIP then adds about $49 per year over the life of the plan on average.
+Overall, when you look at the next five years of our capital plans, the levy and the rate will climb accordingly based upon the schedules that are established.
+The current tax rate in 2021 needed to support debt service is $1.64 per thousand dollars of value and thereafter, in 2022 the first increase hits at $2.09 per $1,000 followed by $2.37 per $1,000 (2023), $2.60 per $1,000 (2024), and $2.84 per $1,000 (2025) before leveling out and beginning to decline.
+The 5-year average on these increases from year to year is $0.27 per thousand of value.
+A homeowner with a median value home at $295,100 would expect to pay an additional $79 more per year for the duration of the current five year plan.
+At the very least, even without the Public Safety Center, the projection to pay debt service to support capital needs over that same time is an average annual increase on the debt service tax levy rate of $0.10 per thousand dollars of value which would equate to roughly $30 more per year for the duration of the current five year plan.
+The inclusion of the Public Safety Center within the CIP adds about $49 per year over the life of the plan on average.

-The above analysis represents the projected average over the next 5 years.
-Next year, however, will be the largest increase on the tax rate for debt service in the next 5 years.
+The analysis above represents the projected average over the next five years.
+Next year, however, will be the largest increase on the tax rate for debt service in the next five years.
 Current forecasts demonstrate an increase of $0.45 per thousand in value which on the median home will cost and additional $132.73 as it relates to the share of the tax levy needed to support debt service.
-After next year its more stable and about half of what that’s showing.
-Likely though what is demonstrated here through the average and projected for next year is a worst case scenario.
+After next year, it will be more stable and about half of what that’s showing.
+Likely, though, what is demonstrated here through the average and projected for next year is a worst-case scenario.
 Things that have yet to be factored in to help lower the tax burden include ways to diversify the revenue stream.
 We will be applying or exploring the following:

 - Impact Fee – Studying impact fee for Public Safety Center which will offset the need for additional tax support if approved.